EnricoCecchini/KeyCard/README.md

 *Only Username and Password are encrypted, not the platform each account data belongs to*

-Features not implemented yet:

--Update existing account data

 Instructions:

-Copy PATH to store passwords in config.txt
+Paste PATH to store passwords in config.txt

-Run PasswordManager.py
+Run KeyCard.py

 Create user and password for program

 Add new Account data (a JSON file is generated on first run which will store encrypted account data)

 *This program requires the cryptography modeule to operate*